ChristopherHOliveira/ABAP/README.md

 # ABAP

-Here you'll find an ABAP journey through the basics of this programming language.
+An ABAP journey through the basics of this programming language.